 User-Friendly Design

-Templates must be accessible to non-experts.
-Clear instructions, intuitive customisation points, and foolproof structure enable teams without video expertise to produce professional results.
-If templates require advanced skills to use, adoption will fail regardless of quality.
+Templates must be easy enough for non-experts.
+Clear instructions, simple customization points, and a foolproof structure let teams without video skills create professional results.
+If templates need advanced skills to use, people will not adopt them.

 Building Your Video Template Library